6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Platforms: iPhone, iPad, Mac (Apple Silicon), Apple Watch, Apple Vision Pro

-Bottom line: If your daily planner needs to include habit tracking and distraction blocking alongside task scheduling, Habi does what would otherwise require three separate apps.
+Bottom line: If your daily planner needs to include habit tracking and distraction blocking alongside task scheduling, Habi does what would otherwise require three separate apps competing for space on your home screen.

 Structured app icon